zios07/spring-batch-archiver/README.md

 This class is the one responsible for running the application.

 It contains the `lunchMigration()` method which is annotated with `@Scheduled(cron = "${batch.archivingCron}")`.
 This annotation is the one that tell spring batch when to run the method.
-And since it has the placeholder "${batch.archivingCron}", this means that it reads the values from the application.yml
+And since it has the placeholder `"${batch.archivingCron}"`, this means that it reads the values from the application.yml

+the  `"${batch.archivingCron}"` in the application.yml contains the value : 0 * * * * * which according to the syntax `second, minute, hour, day of month, month, day(s) of week` means that I want the batch to run every minute.

+More info about @Scheduled(cron = xx) syntax can be found [here](https://stackoverflow.com/questions/26147044/spring-cron-expression-for-every-day-101am)

+## Running the application

+To run the application, you just have to specify in the application.yml the address for you database as well as its name.
+You can do that by editing the `db:x` where x is {host, port, name, username, password }